bspatil0001/restuarant/README.md

 #Fallow the steps

-#for  node modules
+#for  node modules :
 npm install --save

-#In mongodb
+#go to mongo shell :
 use restuarant

-#run the code in terminal
+#run the code in terminal :
 npm serve